Sustainability in Costa Rica

 Activities & Excursions

-Our on-site study abroad partner, IFSA, provides a comprehensive orientation upon arrival, in collaboration with the Temple program leader.
+Our on-site study abroad partner provides a comprehensive orientation upon arrival, in collaboration with the Temple program leader.
 Students will participate in multiple cultural activities and excursions throughout the program.
 The excursions form a crucial part of the program.
 Details are subject to change, but some of the excursions are likely to include:

 Faculty & On-site Support